rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

   </div>`;
 }

-//  Fires whenever the user clicks on the page, to remove the custom ctx menu document.body.addEventListener('mousedown', function(ev) {
+//  Fires whenever the user clicks on the page, to remove the custom context menu document.body.addEventListener('mousedown', function(ev) {
-  //  Don't remove ctx menu on right click if (ev.which == 3) {
+  //  Don't remove context menu on right click if (ev.which == 3) { return; }
-    return;
-  }
-  //  Don't remove ctx menu when clicking the ctx menu (let the ctx menu handle that) if (ev.target.id == 'ctx_menu' || ev.target.className == 'ctx_choice' ) {
+  //  Don't remove context menu when clicking the ctx menu (let the ctx menu handle that) if (ev.target.id == 'ctx_menu' || ev.target.className == 'ctx_choice' ) {
     return;
   }